Harry Styles spotted filming in large bed in front of Buckingham Palace

 Harry Styles has been spotted filming on a bed on wheels in front of Buckingham Palace

-The former One Direction star, 28, thrilled onlookers as he lay on top of a bed on The Mall in central London accompanied by two musicians who were holding a guitar and a drum.
+The former One Direction star, 28, thrilled onlookers as he lay on top of a bed on The Mall in central London accompanied by two musicians holding a guitar and a drum.

-Videos posted on social media showed the Watermelon Sugar singer moving along the famous road whilst tucked into the big bed and surrounded by retro cars.
+Videos posted on social media showed the Watermelon Sugar singer moving along the famous road while tucked into the big bed and surrounded by retro cars.

 Known for his quirky fashion sense, Styles was dressed in what appeared to be brown pyjamas with blue polka dots, finishing off the look with a lime green and pink scarf.